-- – If so, is the trucks used in interstate commerce, making it subject to federal safety regulations?
+- If so, is the truck used in interstate commerce, making it subject to federal safety regulations?

-These are just the extra questions raised in a truck accident.
+These are just some additional questions raised in a truck accident.
 The usual questions about all motor vehicle accidents still need to be answered: was the truck speeding, did the driver keep a proper distance between vehicles, was a signal given before changing lanes, and so on.

 It takes years of experience to get the answers to all these questions quickly and efficiently.
 And speed and efficiency matter when you, a friend, or a relative is severely injured, unable to work, unable to walk, unable to live as you did before the accident.
-The attorneys at Wettermark & Keith, in Chattanooga, have that experience, and track record of success in getting the compensation that so many victims of truck accidents so desperately need.
+The attorneys at Wettermark Keith in Chattanooga have that experience, and a track record of success in getting the compensation that so many victims of truck accidents so desperately need.

 The Value of Event Data Recordings